-|Low level flying in military aircraft at speeds approaching 500 mph and as low as 100 feet above the ground is as challenging for the pilot as it is for the photographer wishing to capture the action.|
+|Low-level flying in military aircraft at speeds approaching 500 mph and as low as 100 feet above the ground is as challenging for the pilot as it is for the photographer wishing to capture the action.|

-Thunder through the valleys is two books in one, the main subject is about military low flying; the skills, reasons and dangers from a pilot’s perspective.
-The photographer describes the challenges he faced revealing how and where the images were taken from desert canyons and mountainsides to cockpits for air to air.
-Pilots, instructors and commanders describe their training, mission planning, systems and the aircraft they love to fly; from A-7 Corsairs and F-4 Phantoms to Tornados, Gripen, Sk60, Typhoons, F-15 Eagles, F16 Fighting Falcons and even F-22 Raptor.
+|Thunder Through the Valleys: Low Level Flying - Low Level Photography is two books in one.
+The main subject is about military low-flying – the skills, reasons and dangers from a pilot’s perspective.
+The author also discusses the challenges faced, revealing how and where the images were taken from mountainsides and desert canyons to cockpits for air to air.
+Pilots describe their training, mission planning, systems and the aircraft they love to fly from A-7 Corsairs, F-4 Phantoms, Tucanos, Tornados, Sk60, B-1B Lancer, F-16 Fighting Falcon, F/A-18 Super Hornet and even the F-22 Raptor.

 Pilots fly low to deliver weapons or gather data and evade Radar.
 Pilots from air forces across Europe and the United States talk about the skills they need to be effective in very dangerous flying environments.
 They discuss the challenging flying conditions they face when flying fast and low over snow, the sea or through mountain ranges at night.
-Commanders with many years of low level flying experience give a fascinating insight in to their most memorable sorties and experiences from days gone by.
+Commanders with many years of low-level flying experience give a fascinating insight in to their most memorable sorties and experiences from days gone by.

 |Philip Stevens has been an aviation photographer for over 40 years travelling across Europe and North America in pursuit of the perfect image which captures an aircraft in its natural surroundings combining action with the best light and backgrounds.
-This is what low level flying photography from a mountainside is about.
+This is what low-level flying photography from a mountainside is about.